bdashore3/KingBot/README.md

 This is an opensource twitch bot!
 It's mainly used for **kingbrigames's** twitch channel, but it's an easy to use bot which can be added on any channel!

+## Sunsetting JS

+I will be sunsetting the JS version of this bot due to the newer C# version.
+This branch will still be avaliable, but will no longer be updated.
+If you want updated features, please use the C# version of this bot.

 ## Command List

 All commands are in the comments of the king.js file, but here is a list if you're too lazy: